 No, because the incision needs to be made where the neurostimulator will be implanted to help properly anchor the device.

 This depends on your specific condition and the results you received from the screening test.
 Your doctor will advise you of the recommended location.

 Will I hear or feel the neurostimulation system inside me and will people notice it?

 The neurostimulator does not make any noise.
 The device does not normally show through your clothes.
-It is usually implanted in the lower abdomen, where it is most comfortable and least visible.
+It is usually implanted in the lower abdomen or upper buttock, where it is most comfortable and least visible.
 It may be felt as a small bulge under your skin.

 Can the neurostimulator be removed?

 Yes.
 The screening test is designed to minimize the possibility that neurostimulation will not help manage your pain.
 If you no longer need the neurostimulator or change your mind about the treatment, your doctor can turn off or surgically remove the system at any time.

 Will my insurance company pay for a neurostimulator?